 This is especially helpful if you are aiming to have random tesserae ‘fit’ together as with the sea-worn ceramic pieces below:

-- Draw in guiding lines.
+2. Draw in guiding lines.
 As noted under ‘Cons’ above, it isn’t easy to work to a pre-set design when using the tile adhesive method.
 However, you can stop yourself going completely off piste by drawing in some guiding lines which will still be visible on either side of your adhesive and will therefore help to keep you on the right path.
-1. Centre line 2.
-Point where I wanted to place the ‘trunk’ of the tree.
+Number 1 is the centre line and Number 2 is the point where I wanted to place the ‘trunk’ of the tree.

 3. Mix the adhesive and enough pigment together until you get the colour you require.
 If you are making a reasonably large mosaic it’s helpful to put the excess in an airtight tupperware which will keep it moist and malleable.
 Put about three tablespoons of the mixed adhesive and pigment into your plastic food bag and squeeze it down to the bottom, then snip off one corner to create an adhesive icing bag.

 4. Apply the adhesive to a small section of the mosaic by squeezing it out of your plastic bag ‘nozzle’ onto the board and spreading to a thickness of about 4-5mm using your small spatula.
 Try and get the surface of the adhesive reasonably smooth but Julie will be there by your side if you find this hard to achieve.
 In this case it was logical to start at the bottom and work my way up but where you start is dependent on the mosaic.

 5. Clean up excess tile adhesive regularly and recycle it back into use.